 How do you calculate startup costs?

-To calculate startup costs, you need to make a list of all of the expenses you can expect to pay to start and operate your business.
-Startup costs range from office supplies and inventory to formation fees and employment taxes.
-Generally, startup costs are divided into two categories: fixed costs that are continuous and variable costs that change in amount and frequency.
+You’ll need to make a list of all of the expenses you can expect to pay to start and operate your new business.
+These can range from office supplies and inventory to formation fees and employment taxes.
 To make it easier, we recommend using our Startup Costs Calculator to calculate your startup costs for free.